shakeel-faiz/FF/04Apr-15/jpeg.md

 -   **Keep an original copy**: Always save a copy of your image in a **lossless format** like **PNG** or **TIFF** before making any edits or compressing it as a JPEG.
 This ensures you have a high-quality version to return to if needed.
 -   **Save in lossless formats for editing**: If you plan to edit an image multiple times, work with a **lossless format** like PNG or TIFF until you're ready to export the final version as a JPEG.
 This avoids the cumulative quality loss caused by repeatedly saving the file in a lossy format.
 -   **Use minimal compression**: When saving a JPEG, use **lower compression settings** to preserve more image detail.
 This results in a larger file size but maintains better quality.
--   **Convert to lossless formats for editing**: If you have a heavily compressed JPEG, converting it to a lossless format won’t restore the quality, but it will prevent further degradation if you need to make edits.
+-   **Convert to lossless formats for editing**: If you have a heavily compressed JPEG, converting it to a lossless format won't restore the quality, but it will prevent further degradation if you need to make edits.

 5. **Conclusion**

 -   **Quality recovery is not possible**: Once a JPEG image is heavily compressed, the data lost during compression cannot be recovered.
 The degradation in quality, including blurring and compression artifacts, is permanent.
--   **Post-processing can help**: You can use editing tools to improve the image's appearance and reduce the visibility of compression artifacts, but this won’t restore the original detail or sharpness.
+-   **Post-processing can help**: You can use editing tools to improve the image's appearance and reduce the visibility of compression artifacts, but this won't restore the original detail or sharpness.
 -   **Preventative measures**: The best way to avoid quality loss is by using **lossless formats for editing** and saving a high-quality version of your images before compressing them to JPEG.

 In summary, while you can't fully recover a compressed JPEG, careful post-processing can improve its appearance to some degree.
-However, it’s always best to avoid heavy compression in the first place to maintain image quality.
+However, it's always best to avoid heavy compression in the first place to maintain image quality.